Prep Time 15 Minutes

 Method

-- Finely slice the parsley stalks and roughly chop the leaves.
+Finely slice the parsley stalks and roughly chop the leaves.
 Peel and chop the garlic.

-- Measure out 100 ml of white wine.
+Measure out 100 ml of white wine.

-- Add the vongole giving the pan a good shake.
-As it starts to steam put on the lid and cook for 3–4 minutes until the vongole have opened.
-Pour in the wine, cover and leave for a couple of minutes until the vongole have opened, discarding any that are still closed.
+Drain the vongole and turn up the heat on the pan.
+Add the vongole, giving the pan a good shake.
+As it starts to steam, pour in the wine and put on the lid.
+Cook for 3–4 minutes until the vongole has opened.
+Discard any that remain closed.

-- Serve with plenty of fresh crusty bread to soak up the juice.
+Serve with plenty of fresh crusty bread to soak up the juice.